SkynetLabs/skynet-docs/source/includes/_gettingstarted.md

 ## Using A Different Portal

-The default portal used is `https://siasky.net` and no configuration is required to use it.
+The default portal used is `https://siasky.net` (also available through the exported constant, `defaultPortalUrl`) and no configuration is required to use it.
 Having a reasonable choice already selected keeps friction for new developers low.
 However, as Skynet is a decentralized project, it is also possible to use different portals.

+In most SDKs, a different portal can be passed in as part of the options for each function.

 ### Browser JS